nexiality/documentation/userguide/IntroductionAndFAQ.md

 One can use Nexial to create test automation across a myriad of applications such as desktop applications, web applications, service applications, etc.  Coding is not required.
-Via [simple conventions](UnderstandingProjectStructure) and [test design guidelines](UnderstandingExcelTemplates), one can create test automation that maintain independence between the test (test steps) and data, and flexibility to mix-and-match test scripts and test data at execution time.
+Via [simple conventions](UnderstandingProjectStructure) and [test design guidelines](UnderstandingExcelTemplates), one can create test automation that maintains independence between the test (test steps) and data, and flexibility to mix-and-match test scripts and test data at execution time.